atomt/acne/README.md

 # acne
 Experimental ACME client

 Everyone and their dog is writing ACME/Lets Encrypt clients in all the hip languages nowadays.
 So I'm going to write one in Perl.
-It's primarily a learn myself ACME kind of project, but *could* turn into something interesting.

 It's targeted at Perl 5.14 and newer, with minimal amount of dependencies outside of Perl core.
 Focus is currently on the core/protocol libraries.
 Documentation is completely absent while the basics gets fleshed out.

 Plan is to have something easily extendable with hooks in form of .d directories with scripts, multiple CA/accounts and some smarts with regards to rolling keys automatically on renews, remembering cert to CA mappings and such.

 Some of this is working now; we have a working JWS + ACME client library, we can register accounts, submit domains for authorization, write out challenges and get cert + chain.

 ## Basic usage